Chindasuinth

-Chindasuinth (also spelled Chindaswinth, Chindaswind, Chindasuinto, Chindasvindo, or Khindaswinth (Latin: Chintasvintus, Cindasvintus; c.
+Chindasuinth (also spelled Chindaswinth, Chindaswind, Chindasuinto, Chindasvindo, or Khindaswinth; Latin: Chintasvintus, Cindasvintus; c.
 563 – 30 September 653) was Visigothic King of Hispania, from 642 until his death in 653.
 He succeeded Tulga, from whom he took the throne in a coup.
 He was elected by the nobles and anointed by the bishops on April 30, 642.

 Life

-Despite his great age (he was already 79 years old), a veteran of the Leovigild campaigns and the religious rebellions after conversions from Arianism were forced, his tyrannical and cruel character made the clergy and noblesse submit to him out of fear of execution and banishment.
+Despite his great age (he was already 79 years old and a veteran of the Leovigild campaigns and the religious rebellions after conversions from Arianism were forced) his tyrannical and cruel character made the clergy and noblesse submit to him out of fear of execution and banishment.
 He cemented his control by preempting an alleged revolt: in a short period of time he executed over 200 Goths of the most noble families and 500 more from the petty nobility.
-Additionally, he arranged for the banishment of many potential adversaries and confiscation of their property.
+Additionally, he arranged for the banishment of many potential adversaries and the confiscation of their property.
 All this took place before any rebellion actually occurred and without any investigation or trial or, for that matter, actual belief that a revolt was pending.

 The Seventh Council of Toledo, held on 16 October 646, consented to and backed his actions, toughening the punishments applied to those who rose against the sovereign and extended them even to members of the clergy.

 Smothering all opposition, he brought peace to the realm and a degree of order not known previously.
 To continue his legacy, he had his son Recceswinth, at the urging of Braulio of Zaragoza, crowned co-king on 20 January 649 and attempted to establish, as many had before, a hereditary monarchy.
-His associate-son was thence forth the true ruler of the Visigoths, presiding in the name of his father until 653, the year of Chindasuinth’s passing.
+His associate-son was thenceforth the true ruler of the Visigoths, presiding in the name of his father until 653, the year of Chindasuinth’s passing.